crealu/mern-boilerplate/README.md

 To use this project:
 1. Clone this repository
 2. Open the terminal and navigate to this directory
-3. Run `sh boilApp.sh`
+3. Run `sh boilAppSkel.sh` or `sh boilApp.sh`

-4. (Optional) Run `sh boilApp.sh --bfs` to initialize directory with backend folders (config, models, routes, views)
+Running boilAppSkel.sh will create a basic file structure for your full stack application, install the minimum dependencies required for development and production, and fill files with a minimal amount of starter code.
+The boilAppSkel.sh option is recommended if you would like to get started with just the fundamental components of a stack using React, Express, Node, and MongoDB.

-This will create the file structure of your full stack application, install dependencies for development and production, and fill files with the minimal amount of starter code.
+Alternatively, running boilApp.sh will give you everything included in boilAppSkel.sh and more.
+This option is best for developers looking to springboard their development and focus on fine tuning application specs that are already coded.

 Once the installation and setup are complete, in the same terminal window, run the following command:
 ### `npm run devf`